Deduplicate Across Salesforce Leads and Contacts

 Explore the record data in the duplicate groups.
 Double-check to ensure that the fields you set up in Step 1 show what you expected.

-To get more context for analyzing the records, add more columns to the groups layout using the icon-gear-18x18.png gear button on the right end of the header.
+To get more context, add more columns to the view using the icon-gear-18x18.png gear button at the right end of the header.

 The most efficient and sustainable way to merge duplicates is in Bulk mode.
-This allows you to set rules for automatically determining the master record across all lead and contact records in your database.
+This allows you to set rules to automatically determine the master record for all lead and contact records in your database.
 You can then use saved templates and recipes to repeat the process.

-Under Step 3: Choose Operation, the Bulk operation tab is automatically selected.
+At the top of Step 3, the Bulk option is automatically selected.
 Leave this as is.

 For example, if you had four records representing the same person in one duplicate group, all four would be merged into one master record, and the other three records would no longer exist.